 - If the rust is in the grooves of the club, a toothbrush is a good alternative to a cloth, as the bristles will reach down to the bottom of the grooves and clean them.

-- If the shafts are rust, soak some towels in the cola solution and wrap around the shafts.
-Allow to soak overnight.
+- If the shafts are rusted, soak some towels in the cola solution and wrap them around the shafts.
+Allow them to soak overnight.

 Rinse the clubs thoroughly.
 Rub them dry with a soft cloth.
 Set the clubs upright on a towel on the floor.